The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 The neuroscience of effort-based praise is unambiguous.
 When recognition is tied to the process of engagement rather than the outcome, the brain builds a reward architecture that sustains motivation through difficulty rather than collapsing at the first sign of imperfection.
 Children praised for persistence develop stronger dorsolateral prefrontal cortex activation during challenging tasks, meaning they recruit more executive resources when facing obstacles rather than disengaging.
 This is the neural foundation of genuine resilience: a brain that treats struggle as a signal to engage more deeply rather than a verdict on personal adequacy.

-Neural visualization — the dark side of perfectionism
+Neural visualization of prefrontal executive architecture and the dark side of perfectionism

 References